 We identified the fair value measurement of the warrant derivative liabilities and the redeemable convertible preferred stock as a critical audit matter.
 Auditing management's accounting for the warrants and redeemable convertible preferred stock was challenging as it required auditor judgement in assessing the accounting for estimation of the fair value of the warrants and redeemable convertible preferred stock, including the interpretation and application of the accounting literature to the transaction related to classification.
-It also required professionals with specialized skills and knowledge to assess the methodology and key inputs used by the Company to estimate the fair value of the warrants and redeemable convertible preferred stock, making each a complex financial instrument and, as such, the fair value measurement requires management to make complex judgements to identify and select the significant assumptions.
+It also required professionals with specialized skills and knowledge to assess the methodology and key inputs used by the Company to estimate the fair value of the warrants and redeemable convertible preferred stock.
+There is limited observable market data available for the warrants and redeemable convertible preferred stock, making each a complex financial instrument and, as such, the fair value measurement requires management to make complex judgements to identify and select the significant assumptions.
 In addition, the fair value measurement of the warrants and redeemable convertible preferred stock requires the use of complex financial models.
 As a result, obtaining sufficient appropriate audit evidence related to the fair value measurement requires significant auditor subjectivity.